sabeydeedaya/docs/src/pages/exports/api-v3.md

 ### Time Limits

 Data will be available through the API only for 7 days after the date it's posted.
 If you need a record of your data for longer than 7 days, please set up a recurring export and store data in your systems.

+### Exporting beyond 7 days

+In accordance with our internal policies related to GDPR and other data protection laws, we hash many fields, including IP address and advertising identifiers, after 7 days.
+This means that if you want to export data beyond 7 days, either via the Dashboard's CSV Exports or by requesting a manual data dump, these fields will no longer contain the original values.
+For this reason, we highly recommend you always export raw data within 7 days.